Halpern Acceleration of the Inexact Proximal Point Method of Rockafellar: Introduction

 It was shown in \cite{brezis1978produits} that, for maximum monotone operator inclusion problems without any regularity assumptions, the proximal point method admits a worst-case convergence rate of $\mathcal{O}(1/k)$, measured in terms of the squared fixed-point residual.
 A tighter sublinear convergence rate was later established as $\mathcal{O}\left(1/k(1+(k-1)^{-1})^{k-1}\right) $ in \cite{gu2020tight} when the underlying Euclidean space has dimension greater than or equal to two.
 To further enhance the efficiency of the proximal point method, accelerating its worst-case performance has become a significant focus in both theoretical research and practical applications.
 In particular, Nesterov-type acceleration \cite{nesterov1983method,nesterov1988approach} has been shown to improve the rate to $\mathcal{O}(1/k^2)$.
 For example, Xu \cite{xu2021iteration} proposed an inexact accelerated augmented Lagrangian method for constrained convex programming.

-In contrast to Nesterov-type acceleration, which is originally developed for convex optimization, Halpern's fixed-point iteration \cite{Hal1967} is designed for approximating fixed points of nonexpansive operators.
-Since Contreras and Cominetti \cite{contreras2023optimal} revealed a close connection between Kim’s accelerated proximal point method \cite{kim2021} and Halpern’s iteration, it is natural to consider Halpern-type schemes for accelerating the proximal point method, given their simplicity.
-Lieder \cite{Lieder2021} studied Halpern's iteration in Hilbert spaces and establish the $\mathcal{O}(1/k^2)$ convergence rate.
-Moreover, under the co-coercive assumption, Tran-Dinh \cite{tran2024halpern} derive an equivalence between the Nesterov’s accelerate method and Halpern's fixed-point iteration.
-However, these connections do not directly extend to settings in which the subproblems are solved inexactly, which is typically the case in practice.
+In contrast to Nesterov-type acceleration, which was originally developed for convex optimization, Halpern’s fixed-point iteration \cite{Hal1967} was introduced for approximating fixed points of nonexpansive operators.
+Recent studies have revealed a close connection between accelerated proximal algorithms and Halpern’s iteration.
+In particular, Contreras and Cominetti \cite{contreras2023optimal} established a precise relationship between Kim’s accelerated proximal point method \cite{kim2021} and Halpern’s scheme, suggesting that Halpern-type iterations can serve as a viable mechanism for accelerating the proximal point method.
+More recently, a Halpern-type accelerated proximal point method with a positive semidefinite preconditioner was studied in \cite{sun2025accelerating}, this approach is shown to be equivalent to an accelerated preconditioned alternating direction method of multipliers and demonstrates strong numerical performance.

+From a theoretical perspective, Lieder \cite{Lieder2021} analyzed Halpern’s iteration in Hilbert spaces and established an $\mathcal{O}(1/k^2)$ convergence rate.
+Moreover, under a cocoercivity assumption, Tran-Dinh \cite{tran2024halpern} showed an equivalence between Nesterov’s accelerated method and Halpern’s fixed-point iteration.
+Despite these advances, the existing connections are largely confined to exact algorithmic settings and do not directly extend to scenarios in which the proximal subproblems are solved inexactly, as is typically the case in large-scale applications.
+On the practical side, Halpern-type iterations have recently been employed to enhance GPU-based first-order methods, including preconditioned alternating direction method of multipliers, the Peaceman--Rachford method, and primal--dual hybrid gradient methods, for solving large-scale linear and quadratic programming problems; see, for example, \cite{applegate2021practical,lu2024restarted,lu2025cupdlpx,sun2025accelerating,chen2025hpr,chen2025relationships,feng2025dhpr}.